Elizabeth Young ?Rutherford? and her mother Barbara Potts Young.

 |Mina S. Martin||Daughter||20||Woollen power loom weaver||Hawick, Roxburghshire|

 |Margaret R. Martin||Daughter||18||Woollen power loom weaver||Hawick, Roxburghshire|

 |William Martin||Son||16||Wool sorter||Hawick, Roxburghshire|

-Barbara Potts Young died on 7 May 1879 in Hawick.
-As previously mentioned her death certificate give her parents' names as Walter Young, a shoemaker, and Mina (Wilhemenia ?)
+As previously mentioned Barbara Potts Young's death certificate give her parents' names as Walter Young, a shoemaker, and Mina (Wilhemenia ?)
 Stewart.
 Using the census identifications of her place of birth, and taking the age stated on her death certificate as being correct, Barbara Potts Young was born in 1816/17 in Lilliesleaf parish, to Walter Young, a shoemaker, and Mina Stewart.
 As of yet no record of this birth, nor of the parents marriage, has been found to substantiate these details.